Persipaani/CheckURL/README.md

 Usage:

-If you have Python just run src/main.py, use existing command line since the app just closes after it's done.
+If you have Python just run src/main.py.

 Example: